 How Social Media Measures Up

 Many of the aforementioned benefits of live chat can be seen easily with social media.
-It too has the ability to show great insight into your social customers’ behaviour and their feelings about your brand (this may require external analysis software, but it’s still less expensive than surveys and focus groups).
+It too has the ability to show great insight into your social customers’ behavior and their feelings about your brand (this may require external analysis software, but it’s still less expensive than surveys and focus groups).
 And thanks to its great usability on mobile devices, it can also be accessed anywhere both by agents and customers.
 Live chat, on the other hand, is not always a mobile-friendly platform, which is why it is often bypassed by avid mobile customers.

 Some social networks also give the opportunity to see what customers are saying about your brand – not just to your brand.
 The Twitter search bar is one example of this, allowing you to view not just hashtags and direct interactions, but general mentions too.
 In turn you will be able to see the overall volume of customers who are chatting about your brand and judge the climate of their comments – whether they’re for better or for worse – and take action on these.